mosarhat/mosarhat/README.md

 ### About Me

 Heyo, I'm Mohammed Sarhat -- a student currently pursuing a degree in **Computing at Queen's University**, slated to graduate in **2026**.
-I'm super interested in Software Development, and System Design.
+I'm super interested in software development, and system design.
 I am currently a member of the Queen's Autodrive Perception team.
 I also love photography, hiking, and just having fun with my loved ones.

 ### What I've Been Working On (Long-Term Projects)
 The following repositories are all for personal use, and document my active learning experience.